-The cuisine at August, inspired by Chef John Besh’s classical training here and in Europe as well as his own Southern Louisiana roots, is contemporary French with a focus on local ingredients.
+The cuisine at August, inspired by Chef John Besh’s classical training here and in Europe, as well as his own Southern Louisiana roots, is contemporary French with a focus on local ingredients.
 August is located in a historic 19th century French-Creole building in New Orleans’ Central Business District.
-August was a semifinalist for the 2012 and 2013 James Beard Award for Outstanding Restaurant and was a semifinalist for the 2015 James Beard Award for Outstanding Service and has been selected by Gayot as a top 40 Restaurant in the United States.
-The Times Picayune has named it as one of their top 10 Restaurants the last two years in a row.
+August was a semifinalist for the 2012 and 2013 James Beard Award for Outstanding Restaurant and was a semifinalist for the 2015 James Beard Award for Outstanding Service.
+It has been selected by Gayot as a top 40 Restaurant in the United States.
+Additionally, the Times-Picayune has named it as one of their Top 10 Restaurants the last two years in a row.

 Domenica is the creation of internationally acclaimed Chef John Besh and his executive chef and partner, Alon Shaya, who was awarded “Best Chef-South” by the James Beard Foundation in 2015.
 Domenica won “Best Pizza 2012” from New Orleans Magazine and was chosen as a top restaurant of 2012 by Food & Wine.
-Located in the storied Roosevelt New Orleans hotel, Domenica brings an elegant take on the unique cuisine of rural Italy prepared using only the best local ingredients.
-Homemade pastas, cured meats and wood-fired pizzas all paired with a stylish, vibrant atmosphere create a dining experience, that is sure to start a few traditions of its own.
+Located in the storied Roosevelt New Orleans Hotel, Domenica provides an elegant take on the unique cuisine of rural Italy, prepared using only the best local ingredients.
+Homemade pastas, cured meats and wood-fired pizzas all pair with a stylish, vibrant atmosphere to create a dining experience that is sure to start a few traditions of its own.

-Located just 45 miles north of New Orleans, nearby where John Besh grew up, La Provence is a warm, welcoming Provençal auberge on picturesque grounds with extensive greenery, including several acres of kitchen garden.
+Located just 45 miles north of New Orleans, near to where John Besh grew up, La Provence is a warm, welcoming Provençal auberge.
+The picturesque grounds boast extensive greenery, including several acres of kitchen garden.
 The fully renovated interior of the tile-roofed restaurant features gleaming hardwood floors, rustic stucco-work, and ceiling beams of distressed oak.
-It is filled with antiques from Provence, as well as photographs and paintings that contribute to the eclectic Provencal warmth of the atmosphere.
+It is filled with antiques from Provence, as well as photographs and paintings that contribute to the eclectic warmth of the atmosphere.

-Behind the restaurant is a three acre farm where Chef Erick Loos grows seasonal vegetables, raises Mangalitsa pigs, chickens and hens, gathers eggs and harvests fresh honey.
-Restaurant employees work with Erick on the farm, and the restaurant incorporates the ingredients it cultivates into every dish.
+Behind the restaurant is a three acre farm where Chef Erick Loos grows seasonal vegetables, raises Mangalitsa pigs, chickens and hens, gathers eggs, and harvests fresh honey.
+Restaurant employees work with Erick on the farm, and the restaurant incorporates their own farm-fresh ingredients into every dish.

 Lüke New Orleans is Besh’s homage to the grand old Franco-German brasseries that once reigned in New Orleans.
-Lüke offers an extensive French, German, and Belgian beer selection, including three exclusive house brews [custom-made in Louisiana].
+Lüke offers an extensive French, German, and Belgian beer selection, including three exclusive house brews, custom-made in Louisiana.
 The cuisine is unaffectedly Old World, using slow and traditional cooking techniques.
 The wine list features reds and whites from the Loire, Alsace, and Savoie regions, as well as Badischerwiens of Germany.
-Since opening in 2007, Lüke has been hailed by Condé Nast Traveler, Travel + Leisure, and The Times-Picayune Lagniappe, which awarded Lüke an impressive three bean-ranking for its “disarmingly home-spun culinary touches and broad-shouldered dishes that satisfy something more than just an appétit.
+Since opening in 2007, Lüke has been hailed by Condé Nast Traveler, Travel + Leisure, and The Times-Picayune Lagniappe, which awarded Lüke an impressive three bean-ranking for its “disarmingly home-spun culinary touches and broad-shouldered dishes that satisfy something more than just an appétite."

-Located inside the Horseshoe Casino Baltimore, Johnny Sánchez is collaboration between two old friends who happen to be world-class, James Beard Award-winning chefs, John “Johnny” Besh and Aarón Sánchez.
+Located inside the Horseshoe Casino, Johnny Sánchez is collaboration between two old friends who also happen to be world-class, James Beard Award-winning chefs: John “Johnny” Besh and Aarón Sánchez.

-The pair first met when Aarón began his career in John’s hometown of New Orleans, and their bond grew stronger while competing against each other on Food Network’s Next Iron Chef.
-The two friends joined forces to open Johnny Sánchez, a spirited taqueria where they express their passions for culinary heritage and high quality, locally-sourced ingredients.
-The menu takes a contemporary approach to authentic Mexican cuisine and features the bold, powerful flavors for which Aarón is known.
+The pair first met when Aarón began his career in New Orleans, and their bond grew while competing against each other on Food Network’s Next Iron Chef.
+They joined forces to open Johnny Sánchez, a spirited taqueria where they express their passions for culinary heritage and high quality, locally-sourced ingredients.
+The menu takes a contemporary approach to authentic Mexican cuisine and features the bold flavors for which Aarón is known.

-Willa Jean is the perfect spot for a coffee and breakfast pastry to go as well as a relaxed meal with friends and family.
+Willa Jean is the perfect spot to grab a coffee and breakfast pastry to-go, or to enjoy a relaxed meal with friends and family.
 The bakery serves breakfast, lunch and dinner, which allows the two pastry chefs to show their savory sides.
-The lunch and dinner menus are organized by “snacks,” “tartines/sandwiches,” “salads,” “soups,” “hot plates,” and “extra stuff,” offering customers the choice to order a selection of small plates or a single, heartier dish.
-The duo will place a strong emphasis on the coffee program and is delighted to bring Intelligentsia coffee back to New Orleans.
-For those looking to imbibe, Willa Jean will serve boozy slushies as well as tea- and coffee-inspired craft cocktails.
+The lunch and dinner menus are organized by “snacks,” “tartines/sandwiches,” “salads + soup,” “hot plates,” and “extra stuff,” offering customers the choice to order a selection of small plates or a single, heartier dish.
+The duo place a strong emphasis on the coffee program and are delighted to bring Intelligentsia Coffee back to New Orleans.
+For those looking to imbibe, Willa Jean serves boozy slushies, as well as tea- and coffee-inspired craft cocktails.

 Besh Steak at Harrah’s New Orleans is a playful spin on the traditional steakhouse.
 It melds Chef John Besh's devotion to local Louisiana ingredients and techniques with traditional steakhouse menu items.
 Wine and spirits are also an integral part of the dining experience at Besh Steak, with hand-selected cellar choices to accompany each dish.